sampha's new video stars adwoa aboah in 360 degree virtual reality | read | i-D

-Allowing the viewer to experience this from Sampha's perspective, the video also comes in a 360 version.
-There's a behind-the-scenes look at how the film was made, too.
+Allowing the viewer to experience this from the perspective of Sampha, the video also comes in a 360 version, and there's also a behind-the-scenes look at how the film was made.
 Check it out.

 Text Ryan White